 After a user is logged in, the user can design a new process definition.
 A simple process definition consists of only one Start Node, of one or more Activity Nodes and of one or more Exit Nodes.

-Note: Before creating a process definition, ensure you select an application.
+Note: Before creating a process definition, if you do not choose an application: